 For questions contact Kim Skufca, MSFCA, 406-625-7059 or Email

 This training is made available through funding provided by the FEMA SAFER Grant, awarded to MSFCA in 2020.

-The training will discuss the strategy needed to stay ahead of the challenges we are facing.
-The world has changed.
-Our volunteer and career wants, desires, and concerns have changed.
-What are you doing to help calm their concerns?
-Printable Flyer
+This training highlighted strategy needed to stay ahead of the challenges we are facing.
+Since the world has changed, so have our volunteer and career wants and desires.
+What can be done to help calm their concerns?

 The Essentials of the Leadership Journey

 This training highlighted the essentials of leadership that we discover along our journeys as chief officers, officers and leaders.
 The backbone of the training was the eleven-part Leadership Journey course that is taught in Northern Colorado and Southern Wyoming based on the Band of Brothers series.